 |Dental only multiple member add-on||–||$290.00/year|

 |Health and Dental add-on multiple member||–||$416.38/year|

 Benefits & Cards

-For a complete listing of the eligible benefits provided by the Student Health and Dental Plan, please visit Gallivan.
+For a complete listing of the eligible benefits provided by the Student Health and Dental Plan, please visit mystudentplan.ca

-The black-out period begins on the first day of coverage (September 1st for most students) and is generally around 45 days in duration.
+The black-out period begins on the first day of coverage (September 1st for most students) and is generally around 25 days in duration.
 During this period the VSAOC is in the process of updating the enrollment list with opt-outs and additions, and waiting for an official list of students who have paid their student health and dental fees from OC Administration.
-The updated enrollment list is sent to Gallivan and Great West Life to be uploaded onto their database after the end of the opt-out period.
+The updated enrollment list is sent to Gallivan and Canada Life to be uploaded onto their database after the end of the opt-out period.
 Once the list of members has been uploaded, active coverage begins.
 Any health or dental costs that are incurred during the blackout period will not be eligible for the direct billing option and members are advised to save all receipts for covered costs.
-After the end of the black out period you will be able to mail in your expense receipts to Great West Life.
-Great West Life will then mail you a reimbursement cheque for all of the costs that are covered under the plan.
-Please visit Gallivan’s helpful website to print out your health and dental reimbursement forms, or visit the VSAOC office to get preprinted copies of the claim forms.
+After the end of the black out period you will be able to submit a claim with your expense receipts to Canada Life.
+Canada Life will then mail you a reimbursement cheque for all of the costs that are covered under the plan, or direct deposit the money into your account if you filed an e-claim.
+Please visit the mystudentplan.ca helpful website to print out your health and dental reimbursement forms.
 The VSAOC offices are located in C 312A & C 312B.